bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 ### Unpaired to paired

-This section describes the requests and responses made between a client and a RadioTAG server when the server supports both unpaired and paired tagging.
+This section describes the requests and responses made between a receiver and a RadioTAG server when the server supports both unpaired and paired tagging.